squinkylabs/Demo/README.md

 VCO1 produces three different waveforms: sine, saw, and a mutant parabolic saw.
 Each waveforms comes out on a different jack.

+## VCO2

+VCO2 functions exactly the same as VCO1, but fixed the problems identified in VCO1.

-Initial testing results for VCO1: [link here](./docs/vco1-first.md) Looking in detail at VCO1's CPU usage: [link here](./docs/vco1-cpu.md) How to use a spectrum analyzer: [link here](./docs/analyzer.md) How does VCO1 look on the analyzer? [link here](./aliasing.md)
+Initial testing results for VCO1: [link here](./docs/vco1-first.md)

+Looking in detail at VCO1's CPU usage: [link here](./docs/vco1-cpu.md)

+How to use a spectrum analyzer: [link here](./docs/analyzer.md)

+How does VCO1 look on the analyzer? [link here](./aliasing.md)